-In 1959, they moved back to Princeton, where Bob became an associate professor of architecture, and she taught fourth grade at Nassau Street School.
-In 1962, they were once again on the move-back to Pittsburgh for the last time.
-Soon after their return, Ann started her doctorate program in education at the University of Pittsburgh for the last time.
-Soon after their return, Ann started her doctorate program in education at the Universi her team at CMU participated in the groundbreaking DASH (Developmental Approaches in Science and Health) curriculum development project for K-6, which was funded by the National Science Foundation.
+With her colleagues at the University of Hawaii, she and her team at CMU participated in the groundbreaking DASH (Developmental Approaches in Science and Health) curriculum development project for K-6, which was funded her team at CMU participated in the groundbreaking DASH (Developmental Approaches in Science and Health) curriculum development project for K-6, which was funded by the National Science Foundation.
 (Technology was later added to the curriculum, but the acronym remained the same.)
 Through her work with DASH, Hawaii became an annual destination for work and play.
 Her colleagues there, including Leon Burton, Art King, Loretta Krause, and Frank Pottenger, became dear friends.
 More than 1,400 southwestern Pennsylvania educators participated in DASH professional development workshops.
-She worked on DASH until 2003 when she retired at the age of 79.
-Judy Hallinen and Jean Bird at CMU continued to support local DASH schools.
+She worked on DASH until 2003, when she retired at the age of 79.
+Judy Hallinen and Jean Bird at CMU continued to support local DASH schools. schools.